janavibhonde46-droid/project-logbook-group23/README.md

 - Different project ideas related to machine learning and cyber security were discussed.
 - Problems related to weak passwords and account security were analyzed.
-- Final topic selected: **Password Strength Checker Using Machine Learning**
+- Final topic selected: **Password Strength Analyzer and Breach Detection Tool**

 ### Guide Interaction
 Guide approved the topic.